 Navigating Small Business Requirements

 Kegman expanded to a 2,500 square foot office/warehouse and immediately sought assistance in clarifying Federal Acquisition Regulations (FAR) regulations and loan packaging.
-Tony Espinosa, Government Contracting Specialist and Manager for the Florida SBDC at the University of Central Florida region, worked with Glasgow on the government contracting process and recommended she contact the Florida SBDC at Eastern Florida State College.
-FSBDC Director Victoria Peake, a professionally certified business consultant, assisted Glasgow with the successful application for a Patriot Loan through Borrego Springs Bank, as well as with banking, workers compensation, employee insurance and human resources recommendations.
+Tony Espinosa, Government Contracting Specialist at the Florida SBDC at the University of Central Florida (UCF) worked with Glasgow on the government contracting process and recommended she contact the Florida SBDC at Eastern Florida State College.
+Florida SBDC Director Victoria Peake, a professionally certified business consultant, assisted Glasgow with the successful application for a Patriot Loan through Borrego Springs Bank, as well as with banking, workers compensation, employee insurance and human resources recommendations.

 “That first step was a bit intimidating with having to understand all the small business requirements as well as the Federal Acquisition Regulations (FAR).
 Kegman Inc. was able to successfully navigate through the process by utilizing the exceptional guidance of the Florida Procurement Technical Assistance Center and Florida SBDC,” said Glasgow.
 “The Veterans Conference provided a wealth of information on how to work with large businesses and lessons learned from successful small business.
-The FSBDC staff was always receptive to providing resources and guidance.”
+The Florida SBDC staff was always receptive to providing resources and guidance.”